Cooking Turkey with Midyett Premium Rub

 Turkey is weird in that it is often treated as a problem to be solved.
 Probably because of the built-in expectation that you MUST COOK A TURKEY annually on the fourth Thursday of every November.
 And no one likes being told what to do.

-Furthermore, if you're operating perhaps unenthusiastically out of a sense of duty, you might not be putting the kind of care and preparation into this large bird animal that it so manifestly deserves.
+Furthermore, if you're operating perhaps unenthusiastically out of a sense of duty, you might not be putting the kind of care and preparation into this dish that it so manifestly deserves.

 Important part: